 APS offers many unique programs not found at other area schools including visual and performing arts, a dedicated STEM school, AkronReads tutoring program, International Baccalaureate, more than 30 Career Education programs, and opportunities to earn a high school diploma and college credit at the same time.
 Providing our children with these opportunities means we must continue to upgrade our facilities with programs and technology in locations that are beyond the constraints of the OSFC program.
 The proposed Akron Master Plan revisions allow for 19 additional projects aimed at providing customized educational opportunities designed to fit each student's needs — whether it's special programming or special education, accelerated learning for the gifted, creative outlets for the talented, and even learning outside of the traditional classroom.
 By increasing local funding, we can provide our students with the world-class education they need in the state-of-the-art facilities they deserve.
 Download the 2010 Master Plan Update.

-Browse through our new CLC brochure, highlighting the first 25 community learning centers that have been, or will soon be, completed under the Akron Community Learning Centers' building project.
+Browse through our CLC brochure, highlighting the first 25 community learning centers that have been completed under the Akron Community Learning Centers' building project.

 When is the next dedication?
 Stay up to date on the latest CLC information by clicking here to sign up for one of our e-newsletters.
 Receive the CLC information you need, delivered right to your desktop.